continued from absentjustice.com – brief summary part 1 – March 2019

 If the current Member for Bradfield (New South Wales), The Hon Paul Fletcher, (see opposite) had properly ensured that my evidence was correctly investigated in 1996, and the Liberal National Government had then immediately investigated Telstra in relation to why they did not honour the original deal they made with AUSTEL, which would have meant that they would have tested all of the COT Cases’ Customer Access Network connections properly, at the time, as part of the Government-endorsed arbitration process, then my arbitration claims would have been exposed in 1996, and I could have lived a better life than what the current Coalition Government has afforded me.

-Perhaps the real reason for my claims never being assessed on merit was because, in March 1996 the TIO, Warwick Smith, became a Front Bench Minister in the John Howard Government.
-In simple terms, it became clear that no matter what proof I provided to Paul Fletcher while he was assisting Senator Richard Alston, during the same Howard Government (including the evidence contained in Open Letter File No/41/Part-One and File No/41/Part-Two) the COT Cases had to be stopped at all cost, from exposing how unethical their arbitrations had been conducted, regardless of the damage this cover-up caused to the claimants and their immediate family.
+Perhaps the real reason for my claims never being assessed on merit was because, in March 1996, the TIO, Warwick Smith, became a Front Bench Minister in the John Howard Government.
+In simple terms, it became clear that no matter what proof I provided to Paul Fletcher while he was assisting Senator Richard Alston, during the same Howard Government (including the evidence contained in Open Letter File No/41/Part-One and File No/41/Part-Two), the establishment had decided the COT Cases had to be stopped, at all cost, from exposing exactly how unethical the process had been.
+Regardless of the damage this cover-up caused to the claimants.

 On 24 June 1997, two years after most of the COT arbitrations had been concluded see:- pages 36 and 38 Senate – Parliament of Australia an ex-Telstra employee turned-Whistle-blower, Lindsay White, stated that, while he was assessing the relevance of the technical information which had been requested by the COT claimants, he advised the Senate Committee that: